“The wall preventing your spiritual growth is belief.” — Guru Tua

 The Problem with the Easy Way Out

-It’s important to remember the tendency of the mind is to believe because it’s the easy way out.
+It’s important to remember the mind’s tendency to believe because it’s the easy way out.
 But there’s no question about it, and our reality is ever-changing.
 Every day we awake to new knowledge.
 So, the easy way out is to stay behind the wall.
 It creates a blind spot of perception.
 And the physical reality is but a shadow representation of the spiritual.

 If your beliefs about spiritual reality cannot grow and change, you face a wall that prevents your spiritual and individual growth.
 Once you’ve reached the boundaries of your spiritual wall, you cease to grow.

 Your spirit and consciousness cannot grow unless you climb the wall, go around the wall, or bring the wall down.
 So, no doubt about it, the barrier preventing your spiritual growth is belief.
 There are two time-trusted ways to break the addiction to cultural programming.

 One way to overcome this is through the study of logic.
 Enhancing your critical thinking capabilities will help you break the habit of religion.
 The essential thinking toolkit will help you discern fact from fiction.
 These tools include logical reasoning, the truth-seekers axioms, and spotting logical fallacy.
 We’ve found these are the best tools to determine the facts from fiction.

 You’ll be well on your way to determining fact from fiction.
 Then you can reject prejudice and bias in these systems.
 Questioning the cultural narrative takes courage.
 Be measured and safe in your resistance.
 There are other tools to help you break free and develop a path of your own.
 We call these tools spiritual technologies.
 What are Spiritual Technologies?
 We’ll summarize these next.

 These tools differ significantly from religion.
 They do not require faith or belief in any religious doctrine.
 Anyone can use these processes to develop their full potential.
 All you need to do is follow the process, and it’s just like following the recipe for baking a cake.
 If you combine the right ingredients in the right way and you get something delicious.